-Eligible active employees age 65 and over who are entitled to Medicare benefits;

-- > Dependent spouses age 65 and over who participate in the Citi Plan on the basis of current employment status of the employee and who are entitled to Medicare benefits; and - > For the first 30 months of Medicare entitlement, certain individuals who become eligible for Medicare on the basis of having end-stage renal disease (ESRD).
+- > Eligible active employees age 65 and over who are entitled to Medicare benefits; - Dependent spouses age65 and over who participate in the Citi Plan on the basis of current employment status of the employee and who are entitled to Medicare benefits; and - For the first 30 months of Medicare entitlement, certain individuals who become eligible for Medicare on the basis of having end-stage renal disease (ESRD).
+After this initial 30-month period, the Citi Plan is secondary to Medicare.

-If you or a covered family member becomes covered by Medicare after a COBRA election is made, your COBRA coverage will end.
+If you or a covered family member becomes covered by Medicare after a COBRA election is made, your COBRA coverage may end.
+Medicare is the primary plan if you are enrolled in COBRA.